 We found 5 family medicine practitioners who accept Medicare near Kenai, AK.

-Dr. Michael Merrick is a family practitioner in Kenai, AK.
-Dr. Merrick is a graduate of Oregon Health & Science University School of Medicine.
-For his professional training, Dr. Merrick completed a residency program at Gorgas Hospital.
-He takes Medicare insurance.
+Dr. Michael Merrick is a family practitioner.
+After attending Oregon Health & Science University School of Medicine, he completed his residency training at Gorgas Hospital.
+Dr. Merrick accepts Medicare insurance.

-Dr. Terri Elliott's medical specialty is family medicine.
-She is rated 4.0 stars out of 5 by her patients.
-She is an in-network provider for Medicare insurance.
-Dr. Elliott is a graduate of West Virginia School of Osteopathic Medicine.
+Dr. Terri Elliott is a physician who specializes in family medicine.
+Patient ratings for Dr. Elliott average 4.0 stars out of 5.
+She takes Medicare insurance.
+Dr. Elliott studied medicine at West Virginia School of Osteopathic Medicine.

 Conditions / Treatments

 Medicare Patient Gender

 Years Since Graduation

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.